 Why Does Culture Matter?

 After receiving my master’s degree from Cornell, I was fortunate enough to land a job with Caesars Entertainment on the Las Vegas Strip.
-Although I oversaw revenue management for the entire campus of casino resorts, totaling about 25,000 rooms, my office was in a dimly lit basement and my interaction with other departments was minimal.
+Although I oversaw revenue management for the entire campus of casino resorts, totalling about 25,000 rooms, my office was in a dimly lit basement and my interaction with other departments was minimal.
 I wore a suit and tie every day and felt ideas were discouraged.

 At that point, it was time to look myself in the mirror and ask some important life questions.
 Did I want to continue working in a corporate environment where I couldn’t express myself?
 Or did I want to go out on my own, risking job and financial security for my own freedom and the ability to be who I am?

 Launching Duetto with Patrick Bosworth, initially as a consulting company, was the best choice for me to finally be happy.
 And that sudden freedom to express ourselves both as innovators and unique individuals was infectious.
-Our client list grew quickly, and it wasn’t long before we realized this could be bigger than a consulting outfit; that with some coding and engineering help we could build a cloud-based software company that could help hotels and casinos maximize profitability by thinking differently about valuing customers and pricing rooms.
+Our client list grew quickly, and it wasn’t long before we realized this could be bigger than a consulting outfit; that with some coding and engineering help, we could build a cloud-based software company that could help hotels and casinos maximize profitability by thinking differently about valuing customers and pricing rooms.

 So based on my experience in the corporate world — and how I felt corporate work environments hindered creativity, ideas and overall morale — I knew what I didn’t want Duetto to become.
 I wasn’t exactly sure what I wanted Duetto’s culture to resemble, but I certainly knew what I didn’t want it to be.